developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/deploy/index.md

 ### Mass-deploy EKB/EKD files

 1. In StageNow or compatible EMM, **create an installation package containing EKB `.apk` and/or EKD layout definition file(s)**. <br>
- By default, EKD files are saved in the download directory of the current user of the host computer on which they were created: <br>
+ By default, EKD layout definition files are saved in the `\Downloads` directory of the host-computer user on the system on which they were created.
+For example: <br>
  `c:\Users\userName\Downloads\[LayoutProjectName.encrypted]`<br>
 2. **Deploy EKB to the the root directory** of the target device(s).
 3. If included, **deploy layout definition file to**: <br>